Rue Saint-Honoré

-The street, on which are located a number of museums and upscale boutiques, is near the Jardin des Tuileries and the Saint-Honoré market.
-Like many streets in the heart of Paris, the rue Saint-Honoré, as it is now known, was laid out as early as the Middle Ages or before.
+The street, on which are located a number of museums and upscale boutiques, is near the Tuileries Gardens and the Saint-Honoré market.
+Like many streets in the heart of Paris, the Rue Saint-Honoré, as it is now known, was laid out as early as the Middle Ages or before.

 The street, at one time, continued beyond the former city walls into what was the faubourg (from Latin foris burgem, an area "outside the city").
-This continuation was eventually named the rue du Faubourg Saint-Honoré.
+This continuation was eventually named the Rue du Faubourg Saint-Honoré.

 History

-The rue Saint-Honoré has been given the following names in its long history:
+The Rue Saint-Honoré has been given the following names in its long history: